harshilaNEU/Neural_Networks/README.md

 # HW to Chapter 9 "Fitting, Bias, Regularization, and Dropout"
 # HW to Chapter 10 “Normalization and Optimization Methods”
+# HW to Chapter 11 “Learning Rates Decay and Hyperparameters”

 ## Name : Harshila Jagtap